-No other social risks are relevant for the project activities.
-However, in case they arise, the MoJPA will revise these procedures to prevent further any negative impact.
+No other labor management risks are relevant for the project activities.
+However, in case they arise, the MoJPA and the SGA will revise these procedures to prevent further any negative impact.

 4. BRIEF OVERVIEW OF LABOR LEGISLATION: TERMS AND CONDITIONS